 Going through past papers as a group can be a useful addition to your revision techniques.
 Answer questions individually then peer-mark each other's papers using the mark scheme as a guide.

 Using peer-marking is a great way to get into the mind-set of the examiner.
-Get into the habit of having a critical eye, make sure your answers hits the key points according to the curriculum.
+Get into the habit of having a critical eye, make sure your answers hits the key points according to the A Level physics curriculum.

 It’s also a good idea to write some model answers to questions so you can practice writing an answer that hits all the key marks the examiner is looking for.
 Compare answers with your classmates to see where you can improve.